 A single button press can move the camera to a more traditional overhead style isometric view, but the environment still gets in the way of navigation at this point.
 Character outlines stick out poorly, making them easy to lose in the heat of the moment.
 Traversal is made all the more difficult by hard to understand menus.
 For example, it took way longer than necessary to figure out how to untether the characters from one another and even longer finding them after that.
 NPC’s will sometimes choose to attack you for no reason, and occasional glitches cause the dialog just to stop entirely.

-Depending on system capabilities, BALDUR’S GATE will either run like a dream or a nightmare.
+Depending on system capabilities, Baldur’s Gate 3 either runs like a dream or a nightmare.
 In our co-op session, one player had constant LOD issues, stuttering, and animation drops.
 Characters would either stop moving entirely or get caught in an animation loop during combat.
 Hair and bear physics will go haywire without warning, turning otherwise impressive cutscenes unintentionally hilarious as everyone looks like they’ve escaped from an anime.

 Other software issues like corrupted save files, stalls, and crashes are common, but they’re nothing new to Early Access veterans.
 More aggravating is the bug that caused my entire party to stop leveling up about five hours into the game.
 Saving and reloading did nothing, leaving the whole group stuck in a limbo between levels 2 and 3, effectively making the game unplayable past that point.

-BALDUR’S GATE 3 is very much aware of its place in the development cycle and asks for player input right out the gate.
+Baldur’s Gate 3 is very much aware of its place in the development cycle and asks for player feedback right out the gate.
 The launcher has a feedback function, and the game often repeats that it’s a work in progress.
-In interviews, Larian has openly stated that this early release style is meant for players to beta test the final product’s design and direction, and it looks like a full release is still months away from completion.
+In interviews, Larian has openly stated this early release style is for players want to give input into the final product’s design and direction.
+Especially as it looks like a full release is still months away from completion.

 It’s also a rare opportunity for fans to have a say (though it’s uncertain how much it will weigh in the end) about what the game finally becomes.
 If Larian plays their cards right, BG3 could prove itself a frontrunner in communal Early Access development; something Steam envisioned as the case when it opened the EA store almost a decade ago.

 As for those who just want to have a fun gaming experience without all the extra hassle?
-BALDUR’S GATE 3 is not ready for that, and for now, it’s best to steer clear for the time being.
-But once it’s finished, the potential for an all-time great is very high here, but for now, it’s best to let Larian take as long as they need to flesh out their magnum opus.
+Baldur’s Gate 3 is not ready for that, and for now, it’s best to steer clear for the time being.
+But once finished, the potential for an all-time great is high.
+For now though, it’s best to let Larian take as long as they need to flesh out their magnum opus.